Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-I took the plunge and bought the Sony (XBR75X900F) 4K TV when my old Samsung TV suddenly stopped working.
+I took the plunge and bought the Sony (XBR75X900F) 4K TV when my old Samsung LCD suddenly stopped working.
 The Samsung TV lasted me ten years, but this time I ended up going the Sony route.
-My old TV was 55-inches, but I decided to spend a little more and upgrade to 75-inches, mounting my new TV on my living room wall, which I absolutely love and recommend instead of a stand.
+My old TV was 55 inches, but I decided to spend a little more and upgrade to 75 inches.
+I also mounted my new TV on my living room wall, which I absolutely love and recommend instead of a stand.

-The picture isn't as good as OLED, but as of this writing, the price for an OLED TV is more expensive than the Sony Bravia series, even in the smaller size.
-If you aren't willing to spend the extra money on an OLED, the Sony 900 series, or the most recent Sony model in this series, provides a stunning picture that is more than enough.
-In my case, I needed to replace my broken TV sooner than later.
+The picture quality isn't as good as OLED, but OLED is usually more expensive than the Sony Bravia series, even the smaller screen size.
+If you aren't willing to spend the extra money for OLED, the Sony 900 series, or the most recent Sony model in this series, provides a stunning picture that is more than enough.
+In my case, I wanted to replace my broken Samsung TV sooner than later.

-The picture quality of the X900F is awesome, even outside of 4K viewing, but it's best when viewed at its full potential.
-After my TV was mounted and set up, I viewed some 4K nature videos on Youtube and was impressed with the clarity and color definition.
+The picture quality of the X900F is awesome, even outside of 4K viewing, but 4K is where it really shines.
+After my TV was wall mounted and set up, I watched some 4K nature videos on Youtube and was really impressed with the clarity and color definition.
 Sony says their Triluminos display makes colors more vibrant.
 I won't argue with that.
-The picture quality is way better than my TV from 2009.
+The picture quality is way better than my previous Samsung TV.

-Another observation I've made, when comparing this TV with my old Samsung LCD, is there isn't any motion blur, or fogginess, around fast moving objects.
-This was actually one of the reasons I bought this model, because my old TV had terrible motion blur.
+Another observation I've made when comparing this TV with my old Samsung LCD is there isn't any motion blur during action scenes.
+That was one of the reasons I bought this model.
+My old TV had terrible motion blur.

-The X900F does upscale non-4K content pretty well, but you'll notice some grain, depending on what you're watching of course.
-I haven't watched an older DVD yet, but standard Blu-Ray and streaming non-4k content on Netflix, or Youtube, looks good.
-This all depends on your Internet speed though.
+The X900F does upscale non-4K content pretty well.
+I haven't watched an older DVD yet, but standard Blu-Ray and streaming non-4K content on Netflix, or Youtube, looks good, but your Internet speed plays a role too.

-Watching 4K (ultra HD) content, especially Blu-Ray, is where this TV really shines.
-This TV is high dynamic range (HDR) for enhanced picture quality.
-You won't see its full potential unless your HDMI cables, player, and content, are all 4K compatible, and you need to make sure your Internet speed is fast enough if you're streaming.
+Watching 4K (ultra HD) content is where this TV looks the best.
+This TV has high dynamic range (HDR) for enhanced picture quality.
+You won't see its full potential unless your HDMI cables, player, and content, are all 4K compatible.
 After setting up my Sony 4K player, I watched both The Martian and It, and the picture quality was impressive.
 I have since watched the 4K versions of Rambo, all of the John Wick movies, and Alien, all of which look amazing on this TV.

 The Sony X900F has full-array local dimming for a brighter picture.
 It is to my understanding that the Sony 800 series is edge lit, making colors less bright and dark scenes darker.
 Having never viewed the 800 series, I have nothing to compare it to, other than my old Samsung.